Guide to Choosing the Right Sinus Surgery Part III

 Despite the newly heralded FESS and balloon sinuplasty procedures, there are instances wherein the facts and circumstances concerning your condition do not fit into what the majority of the population experiences.
 Abnormalities exist across all ages and races of people, and the medical field must consistently respond with a solution to accommodate those of us whose symptoms and ailments deviate from what is expected or anticipated.

 As a result, you and your surgeon together may decide instead that traditional sinus surgery is more suited to your needs.
 This type of operation occurs when your doctors must gain direct access to the sinus itself.
 This is done via a direct incision that is made into either the inside of the mouth or through the facial skin.
-Fortunately, with other more advanced techniques, this type of surgery is becoming rarer.
+Fortunately, with other more advanced techniques, this type of surgery is becoming rare.

 Through this incision, your doctor is able to gain access into the sinuses.
 The location of both the primary incision and opening depend upon which of the four sinuses require surgery.
 Traditional sinus surgery affects the four facial sinuses – frontal sinuses (above the eyes, located in the frontal bone, behind the bone on the forehead), maxillary sinuses (under the eyes), ethmoid sinuses (located between the nose and eyes within the ethmoid bone) and sphenoid sinuses, (under the pituitary gland)